karljacuncha/arduinaut/README.md

 		// do more stuff

-All scripts are reasonably well commented, and should be easy to reconfigure & extend.
+All scripts are reasonably well commented, and should be easy enough to reconfigure & extend.

 ### Arduino